peterhoward42/minikafka/README.md

 Each consumer client holds internally a current read-from position in the stream; (the message number to read next).
-Then, when it calls the API *poll* method, it will receive all messages in the store with message numbers greater than or equal to its current read-from position.
+Then, when it calls the API *poll* method, it will receive all messages from the store that are more recent than this.
 The poll operation automatically then advances the consumer client's read-from position accordingly.

 The idea of *consumption* is a concept that exists only on the client-side.
 I.e. any one client fetches new messages from a stream and "consumes" them as it